smithblack-0/torch-supertransformerlib/docs/source/concepts.rst

 one can create a transformer with many, many ways of looking at the same few tensors to increase accuracy.

-For exchanging information between the layers, the :ref:`EESA <EESA>` layer exists
+For exchanging information between the ensembles, the :ref:`EESA <EESA>` layer exists.
+Also, certain ensemble capable loss functions also are present.

 Context Splitting
 -----------------